hummingbot/hummingbot/documentation/docs/support.md

 3. **Log file**: This is the file that contains a detailed log output and error stack trace.
 It is located in the `logs/` (Windows and macOS) or `hummingbot_logs/` (Docker) folder.
 If you are sending logs related to your most recent Hummingbot session, sort the folder for the most recently updated file.
 It should have a name similar to `logs_conf_pure_mm_1.log`.

+## Locating your configs
+- Installed from source: `hummingbot/conf`
+- Installed via Docker: `hummingbot_files/hummingbot_conf`
+    - `hummingbot_files` is the default name of the parent directory.
+This can be different depending on the setup when the instance was created.
+- Installed via Binary (Windows): `%localappdata%\hummingbot.io\Hummingbot\conf`
+- Installed via Binary (MacOS): `~/Library/Application\ Support/Hummingbot/Conf`

+## Locating your logs
+- Installed from source: `hummingbot/logs`
+- Installed via Docker: `hummingbot_files/hummingbot_logs`
+    - `hummingbot_files` is the default name of the parent directory.
+This can be different depending on the setup when the instance was created.
+- Installed via Binary (Windows): `%localappdata%\hummingbot.io\Hummingbot\logs`
+- Installed via Binary (MacOS): `~/Library/Application\ Support/Hummingbot/Logs`

 ## Ways to get support

 ### Discord